History of combinatorics: Combinatorics in the West

 Combinatorics came to Europe in the 13th century through mathematicians Leonardo Fibonacci and Jordanus de Nemore.
 Fibonacci's Liber Abaci introduced many of the Arabian and Indian ideas to Europe, including that of the Fibonacci numbers.
 Jordanus was the first person to arrange the binomial coefficients in a triangle, as he did in proposition 70 of De Arithmetica.
 This was also done in the Middle East in 1265, and China around 1300.
 Today, this triangle is known as Pascal's triangle.

 Pascal's contribution to the triangle that bears his name comes from his work on formal proofs about it, and the connections he made between Pascal's triangle and probability.
-From a letter Leibniz sent to Daniel Bernoulli we learn that Leibniz was formally studying the mathematical theory of partitions in the 17th century, although no formal work was published.
-Together with Leibniz, Pascal published De Arte Combinatoria in 1666 which was reprinted later.
+From a letter Leibniz sent to Daniel Bernoulli we learn that Leibniz was formally studying the mathematical theory of integer partitions in the 17th century, although no formal work was published.
+Together with Leibniz, Pascal published De Arte Combinatoria in 1666.
 Pascal and Leibniz are considered the founders of modern combinatorics.

 Both Pascal and Leibniz understood that the binomial expansion was equivalent to the choice function.
 The notion that algebra and combinatorics corresponded was expanded by De Moivre, who found the expansion of a multinomial.
 De Moivre also found the formula for derangements using the principle of principle of inclusion–exclusion, a method different from Nikolaus Bernoulli, who had found it previously.
 De Moivre also managed to approximate the binomial coefficients and factorial, and found a closed form for the Fibonacci numbers by inventing generating functions.

 In the 18th century, Euler worked on problems of combinatorics, and several problems of probability which are linked to combinatorics.
 Problems Euler worked on include the Knights tour, Graeco-Latin square, Eulerian numbers, and others.
 To solve the Seven Bridges of Königsberg problem he invented graph theory, which also led to the formation of topology.
 Finally, he broke ground with partitions by the use of generating functions.

 Contemporary combinatorics

 In the 19th century, the subject of partially ordered sets and lattice theory originated in the work of Dedekind, Peirce, and Schröder.
 However, it was Garrett Birkhoff's seminal work in his book Lattice Theory published in 1967, and the work of John von Neumann that truly established the subjects.
 In the 1930s, Hall (1936) and Weisner (1935) independently stated the general Möbius inversion formula.
 In 1964, Gian-Carlo Rota's On the Foundations of Combinatorial Theory I. Theory of Möbius Functions introduced poset and lattice theory as theories in Combinatorics.
 Richard P. Stanley has had a big impact in contemporary combinatorics for his work in matroid theory, for introducing Zeta polynomials, for explicitly defining Eulerian posets, developing the theory of binomial posets along with Rota and Peter Doubilet, and more.
-Paul Erdős made seminal contributions to combinatorics throughout the century, winning the Wolf prize in-part for these contributions.
+Paul Erdős made seminal contributions to combinatorics throughout the century, winning the Wolf Prize in part for these contributions.